 What did Living Water learn from trialling sediment traps?

 Early monitoring showed the sediment traps removed some suspended solids and total phosphorous.
 There were also promising signs that some forms of nitrogen were being reduced as well.
-Assessment of the monitoring data has shown the sediment traps did not continue to achieve good results and the design may not be fit for purpose in this location[KV3] [KC4] .
+Assessment of the monitoring data has shown the sediment traps did not continue to achieve good results and the design may not be fit for purpose in this location.

-In some of the traps a number of issues have been identified.
-Water flows are often too quick for sediment to drop and nutrients to be absorbed, while at other times the water inflow is too small or non-existent so the water heats and stagnates.
+In some of the traps, some issues have been identified.
+Water flows in the traps are often too quick for sediment to drop and nutrients to be absorbed, while at other times the water inflow is too small or non-existent so the water heats and stagnates.
 The traps have provided ideal conditions for the rapid establishment of Water Primrose (Ludwigia) which outcompetes other plants and can restrict floodwater during heavy rainfall.

 To address these issues, planting has occurred inside the traps.
-Water-based plants like Kuta and Kāpūngāwhā (Eleocharis sphacelata and Schoenoplectus tabernaemontani) were used.
-These will slow some of the water flow and sediment will gather around the roots of plants, which will also take up some of the nutrients to grow.
+Water-based plants like Kuta (Eleocharis sphacelate) and Kāpūngāwhā (Schoenoplectus tabernaemontani) were used.
+These will slow the water flow and sediment will gather around the roots of plants, which will also take up some of the nutrients to grow.
 These plants can help oxygenate the water and exclude Water Primrose (Ludwigia).
 Carex and Coprosma have been planted around the edges to shade the water.